 Janet Quinney Lawson Campus Services Building, Utah State University

-Jacoby Architects designed the renovation and addition of this 27,000 square foot, $2.5 million facility for the College of Natural Resources as a Geo-Spatial Science Center.
-The Project is an adaptive reuse and addition to a vintage 1960 two-story masonry building with original bow-string steel roof trusses.
-It’s central location on the Utah State University campus provides an ideal location for the College of Natural Resources.
+Jacoby Architects designed the renovation and addition of this 27,000 square foot, $2.5 million facility for the College of Natural Resources as a geospatial science center.
+The project is an adaptive reuse and addition to a vintage 1960 two-story masonry building with original bow-string steel roof trusses.
+Its central location on the Utah State University campus provides an ideal locale for the College of Natural Resources.
 Prior to renovation, the building was encumbered with outdated equipment and systems, make-shift partitions, sagging ceilings, as well as abandoned pipes and conduits.
-Over time, the building had amassed a patch work of inefficient functions to include vehicle parking and unused leftover spaces.
+Over time the building had amassed a patchwork of inefficient functions including vehicle parking and unused leftover spaces.
 A wholesale cleanout of the building was both necessary and performed.